Ayaan7345/Ayaan_KB/pages/Introduction to Networking.md

-- The importance of #networking
+- The importance of #network
 - Questions
 	- What is Suricata or Snort
 		- Suricata and Snorby are open-source intrusion detection and prevention tools.
 Suricata is a network security monitoring engine, capable of detecting malicious activity in real time on network traffic.
 Snorby is a web-based front-end for the Snort IDS system, allowing users to monitor and analyze network traffic.